Chill-Astro/Net-Update/README.md

 </p>
 Net-Update is a readymade set of Python, C# & Java Classes for Easy Implementation of Update Checking in CUI Apps.

-[ NOTE ] : Net-Update is in Development!
+[ NOTE ] : Net-Update Python is in Development!
+C# and Java can be aceessed by cloning the main branch.

 ---